BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/installation guide.md

    ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/5fff9caf-415b-48c1-865d-61fc38c3a6e3)

-3. Copy the images and fonts folders to your config/esphome folder using Samba share add-on.
+2. Copy the images and fonts folders to your config/esphome folder using Samba share add-on.
 If the folders already exist then copy the contents of both folders from the zip and paste them into the existing corresponding config/esphome/images and config/esphome/fonts folders.

-4. Delete the existing device from the HomeAsssistant ESPHome integration in HA >> Settings >> Devices & Services >> ESPHome - click on the 3 dot menu next to the device name and select delete.
+3. Delete the existing device from the HomeAsssistant ESPHome integration in HA >> Settings >> Devices & Services >> ESPHome - click on the 3 dot menu next to the device name and select delete.

-5. Open sb3.yaml from the zipped download and copy the entire contents to your clipboard.
+4. Open sb3.yaml from the zipped download and copy the entire contents to your clipboard.

-6. Open your existing device config in your ESPHome installation either dashboard or editor of your choice.
+5. Open your existing device config in your ESPHome installation either dashboard or editor of your choice.

-7. Select the entire contents of the existing config and paste in the new config to overwrite everything in the file.<br><br>
+6. Select the entire contents of the existing config and paste in the new config to overwrite everything in the file.<br><br>

-8. click 'save' and then install - select 'wirelessly' if your device is already up and runnning with the 'stock' firmware.
+7. click 'save' and then install - select 'wirelessly' if your device is already up and runnning with the 'stock' firmware.
 Once compiling has finished and the created firmware is uploaded to the device you can then re-add it to the ESPHome integration.
-HomeAssistant may detect this automatically, alternatively you can manually add the device in the integration.
+HomeAssistant may detect this automatically, alternatively you can manually add the device in the integration.<br><br>
 To do this you will need the ip address assigned to the device by your router.
-This will be shown in the ESPHome device logs after compiling or you can obtain this from your router.
+This will be shown in the ESPHome device logs after compiling or you can obtain this from your router.<br><br>
-Once the device is added to the integration, open the device from the integration and press the 'reboot' button, under the Configuration section.
+Once the device is added to the integration, open the device from the integration and press the 'reboot' button, under the Configuration section.<br><br>
 After rebooting, test functionality of the touch screen and Voice Assistant, if Voice isn't working then go to the next steps. if everything is working then thats the installation complete and you can move on to the 'make it your own' guide [here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/make%20it%20your%20own.md>)

-9. Voice is not working after initial install - The next steps are required if voice and touch are not both functioning.
+8. Voice is not working after initial install - The next steps are required if voice is not functioning.

    1. You will need to comment out parts of the config as shown in the screenshots below.
-To comment a block of yaml, click and drag down to highlight the block to comment out then press ctrl & / (control and forward slash) . eachline should then be prefixed with a # and the block should change colour (green if using ESPHome add-on dashboard)
+To comment a block of yaml, click and drag down to highlight the block to comment out then press ctrl & / (control and forward slash) . eachline should then be prefixed with a # and the block should change colour (green if using ESPHome add-on dashboard) Please note that the line numbers in the screenshot below may differ due to code changes, just look for the same code blocks shown.
 ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/0552c1a6-7ca1-4064-bb66-bc8b5b76ea8c)<br>
 The line below is in a lambda and requires a different way to comment out. this is simply by placing 2 forward slashes at the start of the text.<br>
 ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/6fae229c-a35b-452b-a291-2b7e7ec573ff)<br>